sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-1.md

 How can you upgrade with so little change?
 Well, the secret is that *you're not using Typescript*.
-The Typescript compiler can check Javascript just fine, so just stick with Javascript and use JSDoc to provide type information.
+The Typescript compiler can check Javascript just fine, so you can stick with Javascript and use JSDoc to provide type information.
 This is less convenient than Typescript's syntax for types, but it means that your files stay plain old Javascript and your build (if any) doesn't change at all.

+Let's use
+[typescript-eslint-parser](https://github.com/eslint/typescript-eslint-parser)
-I'm going to use [typescript-eslint-parser](https://github.com/eslint/typescript-eslint-parser) as an example package so you can follow along if you want.
+as an example package so you can follow along if you want.
-Confusingly, even though the name includes "Typescript", the parser actually written in Javascript.
+Confusingly, even though the name includes "Typescript", the parser is actually written in Javascript.

 This guide assumes that you have used Typescript enough to: